AlexandreDecan/sismic/docs/format.rst

         assert isinstance(statechart, model.StateChart)

-Although the parser is quite robut and should warn about most syntaxic problems, a :py:class:`~sismic.model.StateChart` instance has a
-:py:meth:`~sismic.model.StateChart.validate` method that can perform numerous other checks.
+Although the parser identifies most syntax problems, a :py:class:`~sismic.model.StateChart` instance has a :py:meth:`~sismic.model.StateChart.validate` method that can perform numerous other checks.
 This method either returns ``True`` if the statechart *seems* to be valid, or raises an ``AssertionError`` exception with a meaningful message.